 How to start an edTech startup?

 First of all, you need to come up with an idea that will be useful to users.
 Next, you need to attract investment in your project.
-Here are a few more important steps towards a successful launch:
+Here are more important steps to help you u understand how to start an edTech company:

 - Create development strategy